-All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another.
-For children with Special Educational Needs and Disabilities (SEND) additional barriers can exist when identifying abuse and neglect, these include:
+All setting staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+In most cases multiple

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - being more prone to peer group isolation than other children - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - and communication barriers and difficulties in overcoming these barriers.

-To address these additional challenges, schools and colleges should consider extra pastoral support for children with SEND (KCSIE, 2021).
+To address these additional challenges, settings should consider extra pastoral support for children with SEND (KCSIE, 2022).